-The Social Studies program at WGMS is a broad examination of the human condition from the earliest world civilizations to modern societies.
+The Social Studies program at WGMS is a broad, standards-based examination of the human condition from the earliest world civilizations to modern societies.
 Focus emphasizes particular times and areas of the world.
 Various research and study skills are reinforced throughout the program and align to the newly-adopted state instructional framework for social studies.

 The 6th grade curriculum covers Ancient Civilizations.
 Students explore the elements of society and culture and the conflicts which have influenced the development of mankind and the first societies.
 In particular, students focus on: Early Man, Mesopotamia, Egypt, Kush, India, China, Israel, Greece, and Rome before AD 200 approximately.